 School Leaver EFCP100P

 This is a one year, Level 1 course designed to give you an excellent introduction to working in farming.
-The course has a good balance of theory and practical to help you learn and practice the skills needed to work in the Agriculture industry....
+The course will focus on developing your practical skills working with a range of farm animals.
+You will get hands on helping to lamb the college...

 School Leaver EFCM113P

-This one year full-time course introduces students to a variety of practical tasks that would be encountered in the conservation and horticultural industries.
-You will be working with a range of tools and equipment.
-You will be based at the Common Le...
+Do you like being outdoors?
+Do you want to know how to help protect our countryside?
+This one-year full-time course introduces students to a variety of practical tasks that would be encountered in the conservation and horticultural industries.
+You wi...

 School Leaver EFCM109P

+Do you like being outdoors?
+Do you want to know how to help protect our countryside?
 This is a one year Level 2 course aimed at young people who wish to pursue a career in the countryside industry.
-This course provides a broad introduction to countryside, tree and conservation work while offering opportunities to enhance academic qua...
+This course provides a broad introduction to country...